 - Whatever initial foundation training you do, you still leave a school as a trainee – a beginner with much to learn.

 - Everyone learns at different paces – and schools tend to cram in as much as they can.
 Consider your ability to take in new information.
 Some intensive makeup courses may be too fast – you do something once, then straight on to something else.
 A longer, slower-paced course may be better for you.

 - A good foundation course should teach all the essential elements of makeup, with plenty of hands-on practice time and a low ratio of tutors to students.

-- Practice is the way to get better – lots of practice on fellow students as well as models is good.
+- Practise is the way to get better – use fellow students as well as friends and family.
 Being practised on helps you to understand things from a client’s perspective.
-It also gives you practice on a wide range of skin types, tones and ages.
-It’s up to you to practice outside of school – and the more you practice, practice, practice, the better you will get.
+It also gives you time on a wide range of skin types, tones and ages.
+It’s up to you to practise outside of school – and the more you experiment and play, the better you will get.